twosixlabs/V3SPA/README.md

     $ (cd tmp/bulk && /home/vagrant/vespa/lobster/v3spa-server) &
     $ logout

+### Docker Installation
+There are Docker and docker-compose files along with some additional resources that allow you to run the application with Docker.

+When running, it starts mongodb instance and connects the application to it.

+In order to use it, you will need to install these requirements:

+- Docker
+- docker-compose

+Then to run the application use these commands:

+    $ docker-compose build
+    $ docker-compose up

+Following that, open a web browser and go to http://<docker-host>:8080/ (running on local machine, use http://localhost:8080/)

+By default, the application will be served on port 8080.
+You can change the mapping in docker-compose.yml, line 7.
+For example to run it on port 7079 change it to `- 7079:8080`.

+MongoDB is mounted on local folders in current directory.
+If required, you can change the mounting points in docker-compose.yml lines 21 and 26.

 ### Using V3SPA

 Open your Chrome browser and go to http://localhost:8080 to load V3SPA.